Developing with Squonk2 (locally)

 Typically those on GitLab are private

-The container images we deploy here are built using ARM and Intel architectures and should therefore run using natively on Intel or ARM (and Apple silicon) clusters.
+The container images we deploy here are built using ARM and Intel architectures and should therefore run using natively on Intel or ARM (and Apple silicon) machines.

 Clone all the playbook repositories to a suitable directory on your development machine: -.